ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ordering of the same set of events (e.g. Event A followed by Event B yields a different PCR value than B followed by A).
 For single-threaded code, where both the events and their order are fixed, a Verifier may validate a single PCR value, and use the log only to diagnose a mismatch from Reference Values.
 However, operating system code is usually non-deterministic, meaning that there may never be a single "known good" PCR value.
-In this case, the Verifier may have verify that the log is correct, and then analyze each item in the log to determine if it represents an authorized event.
+In this case, the Verifier may have to verify that the log is correct, and then analyze each item in the log to determine if it represents an authorized event.

 In a conventional TPM Attestation environment, the first measurement must be made and extended into the TPM by trusted device code (called the Root of Trust for Measurement, RTM).
 That first measurement should cover the segment of